 I catch the coach home.
 It’s a Sunday morning in early March.
-Just a day before, my sister had rang me in the dead of night to say that our older brother “wasn’t well”, before adding somewhat reluctantly, “in the head”.
+Just a day before, my sister had rung me in the dead of night to say that our older brother “wasn’t well”, before adding somewhat reluctantly, “in the head”.
 From other family members, I hear words such as paagal (crazy), majnoon (crazy), and talk of jinn possession and jadoo (the word for black magic in Urdu).
 These are all terms used within South Asian Muslim communities to describe (away) those suffering from debilitating mental ailments.
 As I travel home, I am not sure what to expect.

 As I journey down, I begin making compassionate resolutions in my mind.
 I would do everything within my means to help my brother, just as he had helped me and my six other siblings all those years ago, by assuming the role of a father figure in his twenties, after our own father had been snatched away from us by a brain aneurism at the age of forty-two.